-The College's residence halls are closed during Thanksgiving, Spring and Winter Breaks.
-Students may submit a request to stay on campus during Thanksgiving and Spring breaks by completing the online 'Break Stay Request Form' for the corresponding break.
+The College's residence halls are closed during Thanksgiving, winter, and spring breaks.
+Students may submit a request to stay on campus during breaks by completing the online 'Break Stay Request Form' for the corresponding break.
 Students are reminded that these are requests, and they are subject to approval or denial.

 Specific Information about the hall closing will be given to all residence hall students approximately two weeks prior to each break period.
-The dates and times of the hall closings is available for the entire year on the academic calendar.
+The dates and times of the hall closings are available for the entire year on the academic calendar.
 Students and their families are encouraged to check the Academic Calendar on the College's website for the schedule of the semester.
-The residence halls, campus-owned houses, and college apartments, as well as the campus dining facilities remain open during fall and Easter break, free of charge to all students.
+The residence halls, campus-owned houses, and college apartments, as well as the campus dining facilities remain open during fall and Easter break.